Healthy Homes Assessment Newlands

 Newlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Newlands and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Newlands and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024